 But if the show softens its edge and becomes a poor man's Entertainment Tonight, it'll be gone faster than Lohan's driver's license.
 And in this age of consolidation, not many celebs could afford to shun both Warner and Fox for very long.
 The TMZ brand has established itself online as the place many people either first hear about celebrity hijinks or dash to for more info when they hear about it elsewhere.

-I never realized it had that status in my mind until this July, when I was watching The View (don’t ask) and the lovable yentas mentioned Lohan’s DUI arrest.
+I never realized it had that status in my mind until last week, when I was watching The View (don't ask) and the lovable yentas mentioned Lohan's DUI arrest.
 Without thinking, I flipped on my computer and brought up TMZ.com to see what the deal was.

 But while that reputation has made TMZ a must-read Website, making the format work as a TV show won't be easy.
 The Website is a wire service of quick news items and short video blurbs, almost an anti-TV show in this attention-span–challenged era.